 - Creating a work of art

 - Collaborating on a work of art

 - Performing a work of art

 - Developing new technologies and approaches that advance creative capabilities

-• Paid Commissions
+- Paid Commissions

-Once the two-publication criterion has been met, applicants must demonstrate a consistent record of professional and scholarly activity, such as, but not limited to, any combination of additional publications; presentations at local, regional, national or international conferences; professional reviews; applied work; or civic engagement.
-Book reviews and dictionary/ encyclopedia articles will also be considered.
+Applicants must demonstrate a consistent record of professional and scholarly activity, such as, but not limited to, any combination of additional publications; presentations at local, regional, national or international conferences; professional reviews; applied work; or civic engagement.
+Book reviews and dictionary/encyclopedia articles will also be considered.